 Drinking water comes from the Potomac River.
-Water from the river is collected at the Washington Aqueduct, built by The Army Corps of Engineers (1853-1863).
-The Aqueduct is a National Historic Landmark!
-The water is treated in a multi-step process at two treatment plants, Dalecarlia and McMillan.
+Water from the river is collected at the Washington Aqueduct, built by The Army Corps of Engineers from 1853 to 1863.
+It is a National Historic Landmark!
+The water is treated at the Dalecarlia Reservoir to be sure it is safe to drink.